Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Life-cycle of Software Configuration

-\textbf{Software parsing.} Software reads and parses configurations from various sources such as certain configuration files, system variables, command-line arguments and the windows registry.
+\textbf{Software parsing.} Software reads and parses configurations from various sources such as configuration files, system variables, command-line arguments and the windows registry.
 Configurations can be read at any time.
 Some applications like PyHive and Netty read and check configurations at initialization, while others like Apache Hadoop may configure options before or after the software starts.
-After reading the values of the configuration options, the software checks if they meet specific constraints.
+After reading the values of configuration options, the software checks if they meet specific constraints.
 If {the values of some }configurations are missing or do not satisfy the parsing requirements, the software may produce error messages.
 Sometimes, the software may use default values to replace missing or invalid settings.
-For instance, Apache Hadoop uses the values in the source code as default inputs to avoid crash.

-\textbf{Taking effect.} Configurations determine software functionality and performance.
-Specifically, users must properly set the option to make the software behave as expected, including improving the performance of the process, identifying the path of files, and synchronizing configurations across components.
-In addition to normal functional properties, {software configuration may also affect the security of software, e.g., configurations related to access control policy and authentication}.

-{Due to the complexity and diversity of software configurations, users may unintentionally set wrong values to some configuration options, leading to unexpected software behaviors such as crashes, low performance, and security risks}.
+\textbf{Taking effect.} Configurations determine the functionality and performance of a software product. {A configuration may take effect from three aspects, i.e., functionality, performance, and security.
+Users need to properly set configuration options to make software behave as expected.
+For example, users may customize software functionalities tailored to their own business requirements or configure software to satisfy the performance requirements they need.
+In addition, {software configuration may also affect the security of software, e.g., configurations related to authentication and access control policy}.} {However, due to the complexity of configurations, users may unintentionally set wrong values to configuration options, leading to unexpected software behaviors such as crashes, low performance, and security risks}.